-The Research & Discovery portion of this process focused on discovering any and all relevant details about the product, the value proposition(s), and where the product stands in their respective market(s).
+The Research & Discovery portion of this process focuses on discovering any and all relevant details about the product, the value proposition(s), and where the product stands in its respective market(s).
 In this first phase, we aim to get a deep understanding of the problems you are facing, and what can be solved through design.

 This will, of course, start with a planning meeting to establish a baseline of what is correct and incorrect with their product in your own words.
 The end result of this stage of the process is an understanding of your goals with this product.

 Takes a hybrid of sitemaps and personas.
 Defines what happens when users take different actions.

 In the Build & Test phase of the sprint, we get our hands dirty and prototype, prototype, prototype.
 Having a deep understanding of the product goals at this point, we will begin to test some of our assumptions by building prototypes and designing micro-interactions.